-6. Draft Memorandum and Articles of Association
+18. Draft Memorandum and Articles of Association

-This draft has been based on the working Memorandum and Articles of Association of West Highland College.
+This draft has been revised to reflect NAFC requirements and ensure a broader (international) outlook for the new college (yellow highlights).
+The first draft was based on the working Memorandum and Articles of Association of West Highland College.
 Sections are presented here alongside the existing Trust Deeds for the SFTCT.
 There is no comparable governance document for Shetland College as an entity of SIC.